Edward Tuite Dalton: Chota Nagpur

 Later, he was posted to Ranchi in 1857 as commissioner of Chota Nagpur Division with the rank of Captain.
 During 1857, a mutiny of sepoys had occurred.
 The revolt in Chotanagpur began with the revolt of the Danapur in Patna.
 Then it spread to Ramgarh battalion with the headquarters at Hazaribagh.
 Then to Purulia in West Bengal and Chaibasa.
 In Singhbhum district, the king of Porahat, Raja Arjun Singh, aided by kol (Hos), declared war on the king of the Saraikela and Kharsawan, the allies of the East India Company.
 In September, the Sepoys of Chaibasa plundered the treasury.
 In Palamu, the Chero and Bhogta revolted.
 Lieutenant Graham went to subdue the mutineers of Hazaribagh but his troops also revolted and did not follow the orders of Graham.
 They arrived in Ranchi at night.
 The sepoy of head quarter were not ready to repel the mutineers.
 So, on 2 August 1857, Edward, other British officers and a few soldiers left for Hazaribagh.
 After they left, the mutineers burnt down and destroyed the British headquarters, buildings and churches.
 But they spared the house of Edward.
 They also took his four personal elephants.
 On the next day, Edward reached Hazaribagh but large numbers of insurgents forced him to abandon the military station in Hazaribagh.
 During this time, the king of Ramgarh, Jagannath Shahi, helped him and provided his fifty Soldiers for protection.
 The king of Seraikela, Kharsawan and several other zamindar and tribal chiefs provided assistants to him in the Rebellion of 1857.
-While Edward requested reenforcement in Chotanagpur, East India Company was more concerned with mutiny in North India in Uttar Pradesh and Bihar with large numbers of soldiers.
+While Edward requested reinforcement in Chotanagpur, East India Company was more concerned with mutiny in North India in Uttar Pradesh and Bihar with large numbers of soldiers.
 With regiments in North India in mutiny, the British mobilized the Madras Regiment from South India, which arrived in Kolkata on 5 August 1857 and while others marched to Chotanagpur from Cuttuck.
 The detachment reinforced Edward in Bagodar and occupied Hazaribagh, then Doronda in Ranchi, which was declared part of the Mughal Empire by rebel Soldiers.
 On 2 October 1857, 300 Soldiers defeated 3000 rebel mutineers, which is known as the Battle of Chatra.